jonesmer/credit-risk-classification/README.md

 ## Summary

 The Logistic Regression model seems to have predicted the healthy loans very well, and it does a good job at predicting the high-risk loans, but it could be better.

 There were 80 "false positives" - meaning there were 80 high-risk loans that were classified as healthy.
 This scenario is detrimental to both borrowers and to lending institutions.
-It is more important to predict the high-risk loans, so perhaps a different model would be better to predict those.
+It is more important to predict high-risk loans than healthy loans.
+The high-risk loan precision is good but it would be better if the precision were over 0.90 or maybe even 0.95.

+In summary, the logistic regression model works fine, but if time and budget allows, a deep learning model may work better to predict high-risk loans in particular.